alovak/alovak.com/source/articles/2024-08-27-mastering-iso-8583-message-networking-with-golang.html.markdown

 	// requestsChan is the channel where the requests are sent to the write loop requestsChan chan Request

-	// mu is the mutex that protects the pendingRequests map mu sync.Mutex
+	// mu is the mutex that protects the pendingResponses map mu sync.Mutex

 	// pendingResponses is the map that holds the pending responses